Sephallia/NyanBot/README.md

 You must have your folders and files sorted and named appropriately for your task.

 ##Changelist
+- Added an "approved list".
+If you intend to "approve" a lot of users to use the bot's search functions, perhaps this should be reversed with a "banned list".
+- If the bot can't find an image with the keyword, it uploads a "consolation" image.
-v0.01 - Initial Commit.
+- Initial Commit.
 Functional Code that responds to discord messages that begin with ]nyan and can search through a directory and upload a random image related to the keyword.

-v0.02 - If the bot can't find an image with the keyword, it uploads a "consolation" image.

-v0.03 - Added an "approved list".
-If you intend to "approve" a lot of users to use the bot's search functions, perhaps this should be reversed with a "banned list".

 #Configuring
 The program relies on NyanConfig.txt existing in the same directory.
 NyanConfig.txt is using JSON for ease of use and expandability.
 Below is an example of what NyanConfig.txt muist have.